amorskoy/PracticalML/index.md

 ```

 ```
-## [1] 0.9995922
+## [1] 0.9997961
 ```

-13. As of high in-sample accuracy and low error rate, I expect low out-of-sample error rate.
+13. As of high in-sample accuracy and low error rate, I expect low out-of-sample error rate on problem cases.
 Also overfitting is still possible.
 But due to massive cleanup of 2/3 noisy vars,
 this effect reduced.
 Nice idea is to reseach covariation matrix and apply k-means clustering
 for deeper understanding of data - but it makes research more complex.